 The indicative mood reveals less information than a subjunctive Conditional, according to a paper coauthored by British psychologist Ruth M.J.
-Byrne, which gave two examples: 152
+Byrne, which gave two examples:

 If John wore a seatbelt then his injuries were slight.
-(Example 1) If John had worn a seatbelt then his injuries would have been slight.
+(Example 1) If John had worn a seatbelt then his injuries would have here alight injuries would have been slight.
 (Example 2)